UK National Emergency: CHILDREN AT RISK

 http://www.un.org/ga/search/view_doc.asp?symbol=CRC/C/OPSC/GBR/CO/1

 At every step, children need to be consulted and their wishes and concerns taken fully into account before any decisions are made about their future.
-Although such a requirement is already, lawfully established, commonly, children's wishes are thoroughly ignored; an Independent Legal Guardian would act to ensure that every child is fully represented.
+Although such a requirement is already, lawfully established, commonly, children's wishes are completely ignored; an Independent Legal Guardian would act to ensure that every child is fully represented.

 A 'minor' human being?